nationalarchives/da-tre-dev-documentation/architecture-decision-records/002-New-messaging-architecture.md

 The new [Enhanced message structure](./001-Enhanced-message-structure.md) requires a new architecture on messaging exchange between TRE and other systems.

+The new architecture has to follow the Event-driven approach, with
+- event producers,
+- event bus,
+- event consumers.

 > Phil, can you add more details in this section about the future plan?

 ## Options considered